 Using the control panel:

-- Press Up or Down arrow key to select Network.
+- Press the Up or Down arrow key to choose Network.
 Press OK.

-Press Up or Down arrow key to select Wired LAN or WLAN.
+- Press the Up or Down arrow key to choose Wired LAN or WLAN.
 Press OK.

-- Press Up or Down arrow key to select TCP/IP.
+- Press the Up or Down arrow key to choose TCP/IP.
 Press OK.

-- Press Up or Down arrow key to select APIPA.
+- Press the Up or Down arrow key to choose APIPA.
 Press OK.

-- Press Up or Down arrow key to select Off.
+- Press the Up or Down arrow key to choose Off.
 Press OK.